-Before leaving journalism, Mr. Hofheinz worked as a writer and editor at The Wall Street Journal, covering such diverse topics as European integration, financial-market regulation, emerging markets and Russian politics.
-In 1998-1999, he was managing editor of Central European Economic Review, a magazine published by The Wall Street Journal Europe.
-Prior to that, Mr. Hofheinz served as associate editor of Fortune, America’s leading business magazine, including stints as bureau chief in Bonn and Moscow.
-He began his journalistic career in London as a reporter for Time magazine.
+Previously, Mr. Hofheinz worked as a writer and editor at The Wall Street Journal, covering such diverse topics as European integration, financial-market regulation, emerging markets and Russian politics.
+In 1998-1999, he was managing editor of Central European Economic Review, published by The Wall Street Journal Europe.
+Prior to that, he was associate editor of Fortune, including stints as bureau chief in Bonn and Moscow.
+He began his career in London as a reporter for Time magazine.

 Mr. Hofheinz holds a Master of Science (MSc) degree in Russian politics from London School of Economics and a Bachelor of Arts (BA) in history from Yale, where he received the prestigious John Addison Porter and Dean Henry P. Wright prizes upon graduation.
-In 1992, he received the Olive Branch Award from New York University’s Center for War, Peace and Media Studies for a three-part series of articles in Fortune on the 1991 collapse of the Soviet Union.
-He speaks fluent English, Russian and French.
+He speaks fluent English, French and Russian.